NBC News team kidnapping in Syria: Release and early eyewitness accounts

 Following their release on late Monday, 17 December, Engel and his crew returned to Turkey.
-NBC immediately published a statement informing about them being "safely out of the country".
-Associated Press spread an amateur video, that had apparently been posted earlier that week by the hostage-takers on YouTube.
+NBC immediately published a statement announcing they were "safely out of the country".
+Associated Press spread an amateur video that had apparently been posted earlier that week by the hostage-takers on YouTube.

 While Aziz Akyavaş spoke at a news conference in Turkey, Engel, Kooistra and Balkiz had their first appearance on NBC's morning show Today.
 In his Today interview, Engel said that while crossing back into Syria, they were captured by around 15 men, who "literally jumped out of the trees and bushes" and dragged them out of their car, killing one of the rebels who accompanied the crew.
 During their captivity near the village of Ma'arrat Misrin, they remained physically unharmed, but were blindfolded and bound, and were subjected to mock executions.

-The kidnappers had talked "openly about their loyalty to the government" of Syrian president Assad, and that they wanted to exchange them for four Iranian agents and two Lebanese member of the Amal Movement.
-He said he therefore had "a very good idea" about who his captors were: members of the Shabiha militia, who are loyal to Assad, trained by the Iran's Revolutionary Guard and allied with Lebanon-based Hezbollah group.
+The kidnappers had talked "openly about their loyalty to the government" of Syrian president Assad, and said they wanted to exchange them for four Iranian agents and two Lebanese members of the Amal Movement.
+Engel said he therefore had "a very good idea" about who his captors were: members of the Shabiha militia, who are loyal to Assad, trained by Iran's Revolutionary Guard and allied with the Lebanon-based group Hezbollah.

-NBC wrote in a statement that Engel and his crew became free when during a relocation, their vehicle ran into a checkpoint of fundamentalist rebel group Ahrar al-Sham, and that during a firefight, "two of the captors were killed, while an unknown number of others escaped.”
+NBC wrote in a statement that Engel and his crew freed themselves when, during a relocation, their vehicle ran into a checkpoint of the fundamentalist rebel group Ahrar al-Sham, and that during a firefight, "two of the captors were killed, while an unknown number of others escaped."
 The rebels then helped escort the crew to the border with Turkey.

 Reactions

-U.S. ambassador to the United Nations, Susan E. Rice, wrote on Twitter that she was relieved for Engel and his crew, adding that: "The situation for Syria’s people remains dire.
+U.S. ambassador to the United Nations, Susan E. Rice, wrote on Twitter that she was relieved for Engel and his crew, adding that: "The situation for Syria's people remains dire.
 They, too, deserve to be free."

 Later interviews

-In one of the several interviews of team members with NBC News, producer Ghazi Balkiz recounted the firefight that eventually led to their liberation, was for him the most "nerve-wracking" moment, though being personally subjected to mock executions before.
+In one of the several interviews of team members with NBC News, producer Ghazi Balkiz recounted that the firefight that eventually led to their liberation was for him the most "nerve-wracking" moment, despite being personally subjected to mock executions before.
 It became clear that the NBC team was initially captured near the Bab al-Hawa Border Crossing, and that five days later, they used the "chaotic minutes" of the firefight to break out of the van and take cover.

 In the April 2013 edition of Vanity Fair, Engel recounted his experience in an editorial, "The Hostage".